hojsgaard/gRain/cran-comments.md

-Unfortunately another issue related to the gRaven package was detected.
-The gRaven maintainer believes it is all fine now.
+Unintended debugging info was printed.
+Removed now.
+Title changed to Bayesian Networks.
 Sorry for the inconvenience.